-Where to stay: The best hotels for sightseeing in Hamburg
+Where to stay in Hamburg: The best hotels for sightseeing

 As one of Germany’s biggest cities, choosing where to stay in Hamburg can sometimes be a challenge.
 For travellers, the best areas to stay include the Altstadt, Altona and St. Pauli.
 Here are a few recommendations to start your accommodations search…

 - Chez Ronny: If you’re tired of staying in boring budget hotels, this wacky guesthouse will be a breath of fresh air.
 Rooms are affixed with colourful lights & odd decor, blending in with the buzzing nightlife-centric vibe at the nearby Reeperbahn.